jupyterlab/extension-examples/log-console/log-messages/README.md

 2. Create your custom log console ([explained here](https://github.com/jupyterlab/extension-examples/tree/master/custom-log-console)).

 > Note:
-It is strongly recommended to read [main-menu](https://github.com/jupyterlab/extension-examples/tree/master/main-menu) example before diving into this one.
+> It is strongly recommended to read [main-menu](https://github.com/jupyterlab/extension-examples/tree/master/main-menu) example before diving into this one.

 To implement this example you need to install the following packages:

-* `@jupyterlab/logconsole`: Where you can find some classes necessaries to work with the log console.
+- `@jupyterlab/logconsole`: Where you can find some classes necessaries to work with the log console.
-* `@jupyterlab/notebook`: Where you can find the different classes to work with notebooks.
+- `@jupyterlab/notebook`: Where you can find the different classes to work with notebooks.
-* `@jupyterlab/nbformat`: Only necessary if you want to use the notebook output format as the type of message.
+- `@jupyterlab/nbformat`: Only necessary if you want to use the notebook output format as the type of message.

-To make this example a functional exercise we use some other packages that you can find in the code, but the strict necessaries for sending a message to the log console are those described above.
+To make this example a functional exercise you need to use some other packages that you can find in the code, but the strict necessaries for sending a message to the log console are those described above.

-First of all, we will start looking into the declaration of the extension:
+First of all, you will start looking into the declaration of the extension:

 <!-- prettier-ignore-start -->
 ```ts